-As amended by the Assembly Judiciary Committee, the bill provides that the Treasurer may publish provisions in the New Jersey Notary Public Manual concerning requirements for carrying out notarial acts involving a remotely located individual, in addition to promulgating rules and regulations for carrying out such acts.
+As amended by the Assembly Judiciary Committee in the counterpart bill, and being incorporated into the Senate bill, there are provisions providing that the Treasurer may publish provisions in the New Jersey Notary Public Manual concerning requirements for carrying out notarial acts involving a remotely located individual, in addition to promulgating rules and regulations for carrying out such acts.
 Before adopting, amending, or repealing any such rule or regulation, or publishing a provision in the Notary Public Manual, the State Treasurer would be required to consider the standards promulgated by national standard-setting organizations such as the Mortgage Industry Standards Maintenance Organization and the National Association of Secretaries of State, in addition to the standards, practices and customs of other jurisdictions with substantial similar laws concerning remote act, along with the views of governmental officials and entities and other interested persons.